 Lisbon, Buenos Aires, and Chiang Mai are all examples of established digital nomad hotspots, loved for their high-speed WiFi, low cost of living, and thriving digital nomad communities.
 Preferences for the best digital nomad destinations are all different—but the pattern rarely changes.
 If you’re looking for a diverse mix of remote workers, full-time travelers, and local professionals, it’s these nomad-dense destinations that should be top of your itinerary.

 Find Facebook Groups

 In particularly popular digital nomad hotspots or expat destinations, Facebook groups can be one of the most valuable resources for finding new communities.
 The most popular remote working destinations will likely have existing Facebook groups available to join.
-These are full of guides for digital nomads, events, meet-ups, and advice ranging from the best local eats to houseshares and apartments available in the area.
+These are full of guides for digital nomads, events, meet-ups, and advice ranging from the best local eats to apartments available in the area.

 Facebook groups can be found from the search bar on the social network with keywords such as “Destination + Digital Nomad” or “Destination + Expat” finding the top results.
 Groups typically have thousands of members, most of which are either familiar with or living in the destination.
 These can also be great for keeping up with lesser-known events, public holidays, and local tips and tricks that nomads would likely otherwise miss.

 READ MORE: 8 Must-Visit Digital Nomad Destinations for 2023